lincza/ProduceLincKnowledgeBase/docs/articles/Stock and Logistics/Sales Allocations/Sales Allocation.md

 The system features an easy-to-use sales allocation functionality that is based on a two-step process.

 * Pallets are added to a **sales allocation batch** from **Pallet Selection Summary**.
 The batch is identified by the **User ID** value in the **Allocation Batch** field of the related pallet lines.
-Pallets that are in a user’s batch are still visible to other users on Pallet Selection Summary, but another user cannot remove such pallets from an existing batch and add to his/her own batch.
+Pallets that are in a user's batch are still visible to other users on Pallet Selection Summary, but another user cannot remove such pallets from an existing batch and add to his/her own batch.
 * Pallets in a **sales allocation batch** are then visible in **Pallet Allocation** from where delivery points, customers and intended prices can be assigned.